bpangburn/swingset/swingset/README.txt

-     performPreDeletionOps() is called when the user presses the delete button, but just before the deleteRow() method is called on the SSRowSet.
+     performPreDeletionOps() is called when the user presses the delete button, but just before the deleteRow() method is called on the RowSet.

-     performPostDeletionOps() is called when the user presses the delete button and after the deleteRow() method is called on the SSRowSet.
+     performPostDeletionOps() is called when the user presses the delete button and after the deleteRow() method is called on the RowSet.

      Note that both the performPreDeletionOps() and performPostDeletionOps() will be executed when the user presses the delete button.